 At this point, you’ll be prompted to upload a profile picture and a cover photo.
 Your profile picture should always be your logo.
 It will appear next to every update you post, so using your logo increases visibility and ensures your audience will associate it with the relevant content you post.

-You’ll also be required to upload a Facebook cover photo.
+You’ll also be required to upload a Facebook cover photo (make sure it's the ideal Facebook cover photo size!)
 This is the larger, banner-like photo that sits at the top of your profile.
 When uploading this picture, keep in mind the size of the image you select.
 The optimal size for a cover photo on a desktop is 315 pixels tall and 851 pixels wide.
 If it’s much larger, you’ll cut out some of the image.
 If it’s too small, Facebook will stretch the photo, and it will become blurry.
+Though you can add a Facebook 360 photo on a personal page, at this time, Facebook business pages do not allow Facebook 360 photos as cover images.
+However, you can add them as general posts on the page.

 While your profile picture should always be your logo, the cover photo offers an excellent opportunity to show off your brand’s human side.
 Consider using a picture of your employees, your product in a creative way, or your most recent advertisement.